jss367/jss367.github.io/_posts/2020-06-11-Data-Augmentation-with-Detectron2.md

 tags: [Detectron2, Computer Vision]
 ---

-This post is a quick walkthrough of the different data augmentation methods available in [Detectron2](https://github.com/facebookresearch/detectron2) and their utility in overhead imagery.
-I'll also go over how to implement the data augmentation methods.
+This post is a quick walkthrough of the different data augmentation methods available in [Detectron2](https://github.com/facebookresearch/detectron2) and their utility for augmenting overhead imagery.
+I'll also go over a quick way to implement them.

 * TOC
 {:toc}